-Make sure you carefully read the drug label and understand the prescription instructions before following the step-by-step procedure below:
+Read the drug label carefully and make sure you understand the prescription instructions before you begin.

-If the medication is refrigerated, you may be able to warm it up by placing the container in a bowl of warm water for a few minutes.
+1. If the medication is refrigerated, you may be able to warm it up by placing the container in a bowl of warm water for a few minutes.
 Be sure to ask your veterinarian if this is acceptable before warming any medication.
-DO NOT MICROWAVE THE MEDICATION.
+Do not microwave the medication.

-Rub the base of the ear against the head in a circular motion.
-Be cautious and gentle as your dog may object to this procedure.
-You should hear a "squishing" sound as you massage the medication deep into the ear canal.
+4. Rub the base of the ear against the head in a circular motion.
+Be cautious and gentle, as your dog may object to this procedure.
+You should hear a 'squishing' sound as you massage the medication deep into the ear canal.

-Release the ear and let your dog shake its head.
+5. Release the ear and let your dog shake its head.
 If the medication contains a wax solvent, it will dissolve the debris, which your pet will shake out of the ear.
-You may gently wipe away any accumulated debris from the ear flap with a tissue or ball of cotton.
+You may gently wipe away any accumulated debris from the ear flap with a tissue or cotton ball.